Blady-Com/gnoga/docs/user_guide.md

    procedure On_Submit (Object : in out Gnoga.Gui.Base.Base_Type'Class) is
       View : Default_View_Type renames Default_View_Type (Object);
-      --  Renaming is a convenient way to "upcast"
+      --  Renaming is a convenient way to "upcast" in event handlers

       --  Our tutorial is focusing on Gnoga not the GNAT packages in gcc/ada --  so will will not go in to length about using GNAT.Expect, it is